grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 - Generate server and client code using the protocol buffer compiler.
 - Use the C# gRPC API to write a simple client and server for your service.

 It assumes that you have read the [Overview](/docs/index.html) and are familiar with [protocol buffers] (https://developers.google.com/protocol-buffers/docs/overview).
-Note that the example in this tutorial uses the proto3 version of the protocol buffers language, which is currently in alpha release: you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and see the [release notes](https://github.com/google/protobuf/releases) for the new version in the protocol buffers Github repository.
+Note that the example in this tutorial uses the proto3 version of the protocol buffers language, which is currently in alpha release: you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and [C# generated code reference](https://developers.google.com/protocol-buffers/docs/reference/csharp-generated).
+For information about the new version in the protocol buffers Github repository, see the [release notes](https://github.com/google/protobuf/releases).

 This isn't a comprehensive guide to using gRPC in C#: more reference documentation is coming soon.